reconhub/dibbler/vignettes/dibbler.md

-*dibbler*: Investigation of food-borne disease outbreaks.
+*dibbler*: investigation of food-borne disease outbreaks.
 =================================================

 > *And then you bit onto them, and learned once again that Cut-me-own-Throat Dibbler could find a